Let’s face it: marketers have had a rough last few years.

 Design lesson we learned: This campaign asked viewers to join the conversation by using the #LoveHasNoLabels to tag their photos.
 Next time you’re designing for a social initiative, think about how user generated content (like those photo overlays) can help the idea spread faster.

 Always, the female hygiene brand, detected that 72% of girls feel that society limits them — especially during puberty.
 To restore their confidence, the company created a campaign to share how girls can be unstoppable and smash all kinds of limitations.
 This empowering message spread virally, managing to redefine what doing things #likeagirl means.

 Design lesson we learned: When you design cause-driven campaigns, consider how hashtags can help the organization keep track of the initiative’s success.
-If you tie a clear call to action to the different pieces involved, and ask for answers to be tagged with a certain phrase, figuring out the campaign’s effectiveness will be completely transparent.
+If you tie a clear call to action to the different pieces involved and ask for answers to be tagged with a certain phrase, figuring out the campaign’s effectiveness will be completely transparent.

 03. American Express’s “Small Business Saturday”

 American Express launched Small Business Saturday to support small, local businesses back in 2010.
 In 2012 approximately 73 million people went out to shop at small businesses, and over 1,000 neighborhoods signed up to support the day in 2013.
-By 2014, an estimated 14.3 billion USD were being spent on that single day.
+By 2014, an estimated 14.3 billion USD was being spent on that single day.

 Design lesson we learned: Key to this initiative’s success was the notion that supporters had to receive useful design resources to spread the message.
-American Express designed creative pieces like signage, social posts, scavenger hunt maps, recipe sheets and themed passports to support their “Neighborhood Champions”– men and women that vowed to formally celebrate Small Business Saturday in their areas.
+American Express designed creative pieces like signage, social posts, scavenger hunt maps, recipe sheets, and themed passports to support their “Neighborhood Champions”—men and women that vowed to formally celebrate Small Business Saturday in their areas.

 04. Greenpeace’s “LEGO: Everything is Not Awesome”